-added to hydraulic fracturing fluids as a component of a chemical additive to adjust fluid properties (e.g., viscosity and lubricity) or act as a solvent to aid in the delivery of gelling agents.
+On April 7, 2015, EPA proposed to establish a "zero discharge" pretreatment standard to prohibit discharges to POTWs of wastewater resulting from unconventional oil and gas production.
+42 EPA u lubricity) or act as a solvent to aid in the delivery of gelling agents.
 Some chemicals of concern often occur in diesel fuels as impurities or additives.
 Benzene, toluene, ethylbenzene, and xylene compounds (BTEX) are highly mobile in ground water and are regulated under national primary drinking water regulations because of the risks they pose to human health."
-Source: FACT SHEET: Underground Injection Control (UIC) Program Permitting Guidance for Oil and Gas Hydraulic Fracturing Activities Using Diesel Fuels, UIC Program Guidance #84 - Draft, EPA 816-K-12-001.
+Source: FACT SHEET: Underground Injection Control (UIC) Program Permitting Guidance for Oil and Gas Hydraulic Fracturing Activities Using Diesel Fuels, UIC Program Guidance #84-Draft, EPA 816-K-12-001.

-&lt;sup>37 Id. at 27,453.
-EPA explains that these CASRNs were selected "because either their primary name, or their common synonyms contained the term 'diesel fuel' and they meet the chemical and physical properties of 'diesel fuel' as provided in the Toxic Substances Control Act (TSCA) Inventory."
+&lt;sup>38 77 Federal Register 27453.
+EPA explains that these CASRNs were selected "because either their primary name, or their common synonyms contained the term "diesel fuel" and they meet the chemical and physical properties of "diesel fuel" as provided in the Toxic Substances Control Act (TSCA) Inventory.

-&lt;sup>38 See, for example, E.L.
+&lt;sup>39 See, for example, E.L.
 Rowan, M.A.
 Kirby, and C.S.
-Kirby et al., Radium Content of Oil- and Gas-Field Produced Waters in the Northern Appalachian Basin-Summary and Discussion of Data, U.S Geological Survey, USGS Scientific Investigations Report 2011-5135, 2011, 31 p., available at http://energy.usgs.gov/HealthEnvironment/ EnergyProductionUse/ProducedWaters.aspx.
+Kirby et al., Radium Content of Oil- and Gas-Field Produced Waters in the Northern Appalachian Basin-Summary and Discussion of Data, U.S Geological Survey, USGS Scientific Investigations Report 2011-5135, 2011, 31 p., available at http://energy.usgs.gov/HealthEnvironment/EnergyProductionUse/ProducedWaters.aspx.

-&lt;sup>39 33 U.S.C. §1251 et seq.
+&lt;sup>40 33 U.S.C. §1251 et seq.

-&lt;sup>40 33 U.S.C. §1311(a).
+&lt;sup>41 33 U.S.C. §1311(a).